p-argento/uni/_OTHER NOTES/Linux (and MacOS) Directories.md

 - `/BIN` contains Binaries
 	- which are essential executables for the OS
 	- the command `ls` is here for example
+	- also `python3` command is here
 - `/SBIN` contains System Binaries
 	- which should be executed only by the super user (sudo?)
 	- like mount or delete user
 - `/LIB` contains Libraries
 	- shared code between binaries
+	- for example the Framework folder with the python version
 - `/USR` is the user
 	- contains its own
 		- `USR/BIN` with non-essential binaries installed